JamesRamm/leaflet-sidenav/README.md

 ## License

-sidebar-v2 is free software, and may be redistributed under the [MIT license](LICENSE).
+sidenav is free software, and may be redistributed under the [MIT license](LICENSE).